Propose a Short Course

 Short course descriptive outlines are designed and destined for our short course paper brochure.
 They will also be posted on our study site from late July.
 These are our main promotional methods and therefore outlines need to be somewhat catchy and snappy in style.
 However, this does not mean that should an approach need detract from the substance of the course.

 What is required of each proposal is the following:

 - A short introductory paragraph that communicates in simple terms the essence and scope of the course

 - A brief description of each lecture – this may simply be the lecture titles

-Please click the following for the proposal format: SC new short course proposal form 2018
+Please click the following for the proposal format: SC New Short Course Proposal Form 2019

 ACE offers two rounds of short courses throughout the academic year and our teaching periods are late September to December, and late January to March.
-In October 2018, our courses will begin the week commencing Monday 1 October and in January 2019, the week commencing Monday 28 January.
+In September 2019, our courses will begin the week commencing Monday 30 September and in January 2020, the week commencing Monday 27 January.
 Courses run for 6, 8 or 10 weeks and class time is 2 hours running from 7 – 9pm.
 The duration of the course is determined by each proposer but in general we find that new courses fare better in their first outing when run for 6 or 8 weeks.
 Most are evening courses and the nights that work best are Tuesdays, Wednesdays and Thursdays.
-Most are located on campus with a small number offered in the mornings in community outreach settings (should you have interest in running a morning course please contact Regina Sexton at email@example.com).
+Most are located on campus with a small number offered in the mornings in community outreach settings.